 - Priority based budgeting.
 You probably do it at home, and we should do it in county government.

-- Introduce a Taxpayer Bill of Rights
+- Introduced a Taxpayer Bill of Rights / Taxpayer Protection Act*

 - Any proposed tax rate increases will be discussed in an open and transparent manner

 - Any proposed tax rate increases will include extended public comment periods beyond what is required by state law

 - Any tax rate increase should be passed with a 60% vote (or supermajority)